Intra ID service principals: Audit expiring secrets and certificates

 Configure the variables.tf with your preferred editor

-I’m assuming that terraform is installed, and that it’s correctly added to the path attribute (if you are using Windows).
-Be sure that you CD into the terraform folder.
+I’m assuming that Terraform is installed, and that it is correctly added to the path attribute (if you are using Windows).
+Be sure that you CD into the Terraform folder.

-Run terraform init to download the required terraform modules, and run terraform plan afterwards to check if everything looks correct
+Run Terraform init to download the required Terraform modules, and run Terraform plan afterwards to check whether everything looks correct.

 It should create 46 new ressources in Version 1.

-Now, this will run for a few minuts.
+Now, this will run for a few minutes.
 It should return with a message about everything being created.
-If not, it’s usually because of the ressource naming not following the naming convention or a ressource name was not unique.
+If not, it is usually because of the resource naming not following the naming convention or the fact that a resource name was not unique.

 Should show all ressources as created

-Now checking the ressource group should show that all ressources have been created.
+Now, checking the resource group should show that all resources have been created.

-If you do not expect to maintain this using terraform, then you can delete the state file and terraform files from you local drive now.
+If you do not expect to maintain this using Terraform, you can delete the state file and Terraform files from your local drive.
 The rest can be handled from the portal.

 Provide permissions to service principal

 The next step is to grant API permissions to the Entra ID service principal.
-Usually, this step is handled by a specific team, so i have not automated it.
-If you have the necessary permissions, you can manually grant the required permissions to the Service Principal in Entra ID.
+Usually, this step is handled by a specific team, and therefore, I have not automated it.
+If you have the necessary permissions, you can manually grant the required permissions to the service principal in Entra ID.

-Remember to grant the permissions for the Service Principals
+Remember to grant the permissions to the service principals

-Due to Azure automation accounts having some default modules installed, and since we can’t controle these with terraform unless we import them, the update process will be done by powershell.
+Due to Azure automation accounts having some default modules installed and the fact that we cannot control these with Terraform unless we import them, the update process will be done by PowerShell.

 Run the runbook named “update-az-modules”.

-You can upgrade to higher versions if you prefer this.
-The reason for the versions being as they are here, are to ensure that the module versions are tested with this specific usecase.
+You can upgrade to higher versions if you prefer.
+The reason for the versions being as they are here is to ensure that the module versions are tested with this specific use case.

-If a module failed, you can run the runbook again, and it should solve the problem.
+If a module fails, you can run the runbook again which should solve the problem.

 Change which part is running

-To change which parts of the scripts is running, you can change the variables in variables.tf and run terraform apply again, or open the automation account –> Shared Resources –> Variables block, and change the value manually.
+To change which part of the scripts is running, you can change the variables in variables.tf and run Terraform apply again or open the automation account –> Shared Resources –> Variables block and change the value manually.

-The script are looking at this location for the information, and the variables.tf basically just updates it here
+The script is looking at this location for the information, and the variables.tf basically just updates it here.

 Configuring which part of the script to run

-I have not terraformed this part, so in this version you basically need to open the automation account, and either run it, or create a schedule in the Automation account –> Shared Resources –> Schedules, and attach it to the runbook.
+I have not used Terraform on this part, so in this version you need to open the automation account and either run it or create a schedule in the automation account –> Shared Resources –> Schedules and attach it to the runbook.

 Creating a schedule for the runbook

-Or run the runbook manually with the start command
+Alternatively, you can run the runbook manually with the start command.

 Manully starting the runbook